Hospice Care Providers: What You Need to Know

 Home Hospice

-Care provided in the patient's home, focusing on comfort and quality of life.
+Provides end-of-life care in the patient's own home, focusing on comfort and dignity.

 Inpatient Hospice